neutron-org/neutron-docs/docs/neutron/modules/dex/client.md

 GET "/dex/user/deposits/{address}"
 ```

-This query retrieves a list of `UserDeposits` items.
+This query retrieves a list of `DepositRecord` items by user address.

 **Proto Messages**